sebyta2011/Admin-dashboard/README.md

 # admin-dashboard
-Admin dashboard for the odin project's Intermediate HTML and CSS Course.
+Admin dashboard layout for the odin project's Intermediate HTML and CSS Course.
 Will use CSS grid for the most part.